jorinvo/me/content/about.md

 <img style="width: 30%; float: right; padding-left: 20%" src="/images/jorin.jpg" alt="Photo of me">

-I am on a mission to make data tools accessible to everyone.
+I am a software developer excited about data and feedback loops.
 <!--more-->

-I am available for consulting with data infrastructure projects.

 You can send me a <a href="mailto:contact@jorin.me">mail</a>,<br> talk to me on <a href="https://x.com/intent/user?screen_name=jorinvo">Twitter</a> or <a href="https://www.linkedin.com/in/jorinvo/">LinkedIn</a>.